Comparing Energy Resources An Analytical Adventure Answer Key: Complete Guide

 Energy markets are volatile.
 Fuel prices fluctuate, technology costs decline, regulations change.
 Your comparison should test how different scenarios affect relative rankings.

 Run multiple analyses with varying assumptions about natural gas prices, carbon taxes, battery cost reductions, and policy incentives.
-This helps identify which conclusions are reliable versus fragile Still holds up..
+This helps identify which conclusions are solid versus fragile Still holds up..

 Common Mistakes People Make When Comparing Energy Resources

 Even smart analysts trip over the same pitfalls repeatedly.
-Recognizing these errors can save you from drawing faulty conclusions.
+Recognizing these errors can save you from drawing faulty conclusions Worth keeping that in mind.
+Nothing fancy..

 Mistake #1: Ignoring System Integration Costs